ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 #### Windows/Linux

-The applications that require more details of the MOSIP devices could get them by sending the HTTP request to the supported port range.
+The applications that require more details of the SBI devices could get them by sending the HTTP request to the supported port range.

 _**HTTP Request:**_